-Because the LH quarks are singlets, it is easy to adapt the assignments to the up quark sector.
+Because the LH quarks are singlets, it is easy to adapt the above assignments to the up-quark sector.
 In this case the change of roles of triplet and anti-triplets does not change the type of invariant, and we have